rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 ## Heretical or Apocryphal?

-Millennialism was consistently condemned by the early church.
-It was not considered a Christological error and thus not directly heretical.
+While millennialism was consistently condemned by the early church, it is not a Christological error and thus not directly heretical.

-*E.g., denying the Trinity, denying the divinity of Christ -- these are heresies and anathema to orthodox Christianity.*
+*E.g., denying the Trinity, denying the divinity of Christ -- these are heresies and are anathema to orthodox Christianity.*

-By itself, Chiliasm is usually considered an eschatological error.
+By itself, Chiliasm is an eschatological error.
 In other words, it may be fine to speculate on the end times, but making important life decisions based on a millennial belief may lead you away from Christ, away from truth.

-*E.g., choosing not to have children, worrying about what happens if you are raptured and your children are not, insisting that the existing government must become "Christian" in order to prepare the way.*
+*E.g., choosing not to have children or worrying about what happens if you are raptured and your children are not, or insisting that the existing government must become "Christian" in order to prepare for a  postmillenium return of Christ.*

+In the traditional classification of [*canonical*, *apocryphal*, and *heretical*](../ancient-views/apocrypha.md) -- it is important to note that most chiliastic texts would be classified as apocyphal, such that it may be fruitful to read and research privately, but these views are not appropriate for public church service nor prayer.